 In Mayan folklore, amphibians sometimes represented fertility and abundance but could also symbolize omens, depending on the context.
 For example, the sudden appearance of frogs might indicate rain, while certain toads could symbolize death or transition due to their underworld associations.

-For the Maya, amphibians were more than just animals; they were symbols of life, water, transformation, and connection between realms.
+For the Maya, amphibians were more than just animals; they were symbols of life, water, transformation, and a bridge between realms.
 Their importance reflects the Mayan people’s deep understanding of nature and its spiritual significance.

 Even today, in areas influenced by Mayan culture, frogs and toads may carry symbolic significance.
 Their ties to rain and agriculture persist, especially in rural communities, as a reminder of the interconnectedness of humans, nature, and the cycles of life.